AssistFeed.com Weekly

 I was planning to write about several different breeds of the feline species over the next few weeks, but after consulting with the girls, they pointed out that discussing breeds would be tantamount to putting the proverbial cat before the mouse.
 Amanda asked how I would be able to talk about any breed without talking about where cats came from in the first place?
 Knowing what’s good for me, I will heed her advice and talk about the origin and history of cats first, and then we’ll discuss individual breeds in future articles.
 Mind you, with no cat historians in the house, the information in this article was harvested from multiple sources on the Internet.

-The evolution of cats originated from a family of carnivores called the Miacis, from which today’s mammals evolved about 50 million years ago.
 Approximately ten million years later, the earliest form of a cat, the size of a Lynx, evolved from this family.
 It was not until approximately 4000 years BC before cats came to live with humans, however.

 It is thought that the ancient Egyptians were the first to domesticate the cat, especially after learning of their value in keeping their stored grain from being eaten by rodents.
 Eventually, the ancient Egyptians raised kittens, which became lovable companions.
 About 1500 BC, the Egyptians considered the cat sacred, and a person would risk being put to death if they were responsible for harming a cat.